Smashing tea

 It died.

-*Names are changed regularly for your convenience
+*Names are changed regularly for operational reasons

 Dammed if you